Meet our Partners

 Friends John and Paul founded Refugee Support Greece in April 2016.

-"Since April 2016 we've been successfully operating in Camp Alexandreia and, more recently, in Camp Filippiada.
-We are now just starting operations in Camp Katsikas as well.
-We try to make life a little better for everyone living on the camps whilst also supporting the local Greek economy.
+"In April 2016 we started operations in Camp Alexandreia in Greece.
+Today we support at Camp Filippiada and four other smaller camps.
+We try to make life a little better for everyone living on the camps through free food, clothes and shoe shops whilst also supporting the local Greek economy.
 Human dignity is at the heart of our activities."

 Refugee Women's Centre